AccessibilityRG/MFD-mobile/README.md

 **This script is part of the following article:**

- - Järv Olle, Tenkanen Henrikki & Toivonen Tuuli (2017).
-Enhancing spatial accuracy of mobile phone data using multi-temporal dasymetric interpolation.
-Published in International Journal of Geographical Information Science.
+ - Järv Olle, Tenkanen Henrikki & Toivonen Tuuli (2017). *Enhancing spatial accuracy of mobile phone data using multi-temporal dasymetric interpolation.* Published in **International Journal of Geographical Information Science**.

 Copyright (C) 2017.
 Digital Geography Group / Accessibility Research Group, University of Helsinki (Järv, Tenkanen & Toivonen).
 Programmed by: Henrikki Tenkanen, University of Helsinki, Finland.

 ## Purpose:

 This script demonstrates how multi-temporal dasymetric interpolation model can be used to interpolate population distributed in spatially varying coverage areas of mobile phone base stations into a desired layout of predefined statistical units using ancillary data sources.

 ## Requirements:

 Python 3 with following packages and their dependencies: pandas, geopandas.

+### Installations

+**We highly recommend using** [Anaconda](https://www.continuum.io/anaconda-overview) which is an open source distribution of the Python programming language for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.
+Pandas comes with the basic installation package of Anaconda:

+ - Download [Anaconda installer (64 bit)](https://www.continuum.io/downloads) for Windows / Linux / Mac.

+ - Install Geopandas and it's dependencies with [conda](http://conda.pydata.org/docs/using/using.html) in your terminal or command prompt:

+    ```
+    conda install -y -c ioos geopandas=0.2.1
+    conda install -y -c ioos gdal=2.1.2
+    ```

 ## Data: